 Before we get into our Singapore Night Safari tips and top things to know before you go, you might be wondering whether it’s really worth it.

 Below is our quick and honest Singapore Night Safari review – we’ll think you’ll like our answer!

-Before visiting, we had seen a few bad reviews online but this didn’t detract from its overall four star rating.
+Before visiting, we’d seen a few bad reviews online but this didn’t detract from its overall four-star rating.